iMicknl/azure-genesys-audiohook/README.md

     For best compatibility, use `swedencentral` as your Azure region.
 Other regions may not be fully supported or tested.

 4. After deployment, the CLI will display a link to your web service.
 Open it in your browser, you should see `{"status": "healthy"}` to confirm the service is running.

+> [!IMPORTANT]
+> The current infrastructure-as-code templates deploy resources using public networking by default.
+Adapt this configuration to meet your organization's security requirements.
+Genesys Cloud requires a publicly accessible endpoint for AudioHook integration.
+In production environments, it is recommended to secure your deployment using Azure Front Door, Azure Web Application Firewall (WAF), or by restricting access to only the IP address ranges used by Genesys Cloud.

+To obtain the IP address ranges for your region that Genesys Cloud AudioHook protocol requests originate from, refer to the [Genesys Cloud IP address range documentation](https://help.mypurecloud.com/faqs/obtain-the-ip-address-range-for-my-region-for-audiohook/).

 ## Configure Genesys Cloud AudioHook